-This transformational four-week class is fully integrated with the Filmmaker’s Program and allows beginning and advanced actors to deeply immerse themselves into the process of acting in the film world.
+This transformational four-week class is fully integrated with the Filmmaking Intensive and allows beginning and advanced actors to deeply immerse themselves into the process of acting in the film world.

 Week Two is all about the actual films that are going to be made.
 The scripts that are chosen from the filmmakers are broken down into auditions and the actors prepare to show their stuff.
 Actors are allowed to audition for any role and can audition for as many as they want.
 After the roles are cast, with a healthy desire to make sure every actor gets to get their screen time, the actors start preparing to bring the roles to life on camera.

-Week Three is filming week where students get to test their new skills and take the risks that they have gained confidence to take.
+Week Three is filming week, where students get to test their new skills and take the risks that they have gained the confidence to take.
 When not in the cast, actors have a chance to try their skills at supporting the filmmakers, which can be anything from make-up to holding the boom.
-Actors time on set also allows them to get used to the rhythm and processes so that it no longer is intimidating or mysterious.
+Actors’ time on set also allows them to get used to the rhythm and processes so that they are no longer intimidating or mysterious.

-Week Four is when some of the filmmakers go into the editing process and some float into the actor program for more learning and fun.
+Week Four is when some of the filmmakers go into the editing process while others float into the actor program for more learning and fun.
 This is the time where students learn how the acting business works and how to market themselves as actors.
-We also dive deep into the parallel process of character development known as personality mapping so that actors understand the nature of how characters are created from a psychological perspective.
+We also dive deep into the parallel process of character development known as “personality mapping” so that actors understand the nature of how characters are created from a psychological perspective.

-Make sure to schedule your departure in the afternoon or evening so that you can be there for the Saturday Culmination.
+Make sure to schedule your departure in the afternoon or evening so that you can be there for the Saturday morning culmination.

-Film workshops are open admission.
+Film workshops are open admission (no audition is required).
 Instructors will work with your child at their level.
-Your child will improve and learn new skills, whether they are a beginner or have been acting or creating films for years.
+Your child will improve and learn new skills, whether they are a beginner or have been acting and/or creating films for years.

 In addition please bring:

 An open mind